 Since the creation of the Community Plant Variety Office, applications have been received from over 50 countries.
 Nearly every year, more than one third of all applications received have originated from the Netherlands, underpinning the important role of that country in the breeding sector.
 In 2012, however, the share of Dutch applications fell to 31.2 % reflecting the decreased importance of ornamentals in the Community plant variety rights system.
 The Netherlands is followed, quite some distance behind, by France, Germany and the United States.
-In previous years, the number of applications received from Germany was usually slightly higher than from France, also here the drop in ornamental applications becomes visible.
-In 2012, only minor fluctuations were observed in the origin of applications.
-The following map below gives an overview of the number of applications received from different European countries in 2012.
+In previous years, the number of applications received from Germany was usually slightly higher than from France, also here the drop in ornamental applications.
+The following map below gives an overview of the number of applications received from received from different European countries in 2012.